Ombito/Nuru-Bot/README.md

 ### Prerequisites

-Before diving in, make sure you have:
+Before diving in make sure you have:

 - Python 3.10 or higher installed on your machine.
 - A Telegram account to create and interact with your bot.